 Potential returns and cashflow

-stREITwise intendes to pay a quarterly dividend (though as with similar REITs, that is subject to the discretion of company management).
-Notably stREITwise pays dividends quarterly, rather than monthly.
+stREITwise currently pays a quarterly dividend (though as with similar REITs, that is subject to the discretion of company management).

 All REITs are required to distribute 90% of their taxable income annually to retain the favorable tax treatment REITs receive from the IRS (in short, they don’t pay income taxes as long as they distribute at least 90% of their annual income back out to shareholders). stREITwise advertises a targeted “10% annualized dividend”, though actual distributions and performance will of course vary with the income and performance of the underlying properties owned by the REIT (according to stREITwise, they have to date paid 10% dividends for 7 quarters in a row). stREITwise also offers a dividend reinvestment program so investors can choose to automatically have their distributions reinvested in the REIT.

 As with most equity real estate investments, the expected hold term for the stREITwise REIT is several years. stREITwise does offer limited redemption options if you want or need to sell your shares back early, but that is both subject to a range of restrictions and to a relatively steep fee (for example, if you sell your shares back after 12 months, you’ll only get 90% of their value – or put another way, there’s a 10% fee for that early redemption!).

 Regulatory framework and due diligence expectations

 stREITwise is offering shares in a REIT under SEC Reg A+, which carries with it several mandatory disclosure and reporting requirements.
 Prospective investors can review the full SEC offering circular here.